decred/dcrdex/client/cmd/bisonw-desktop/README.md

-# Build Instructions for dexc-desktop
+# Build Instructions for bisonw-desktop

-The dexc-desktop client is a cross-platform desktop application for the DEX client and wallet.
+bison-desktop is a cross-platform desktop application for Bison Wallet.
 The instructions below are for building the client from source.
 If you are looking for pre-built binaries, see the [releases page](https://github.com/decred/dcrdex/releases).

-**Note**: The instructions below are to be run in your CLI from the `dexc-desktop` directory.
+**Note**: The instructions below are to be run in your CLI from the `bisonw-desktop` directory.

 ## Debian
 Build with `./pkg/pkg-debian.sh`.
 The deb archive is located in **./build**.